elliotclowes/learnt.me/Articles Read/2024-07/Article — Portugal brings back tax breaks for foreigners in bid to woo digital nomads - Fortune E....md

 ## Portugal’s migrant mixup

 The country has sought to attract young, skilled foreigners since its economy was devastated by the global financial crisis in 2009\.
-As the COVID-19 pandemic shifted working patterns, Portugal’s capital of Lisbon became the homeland of newly coined “Digital Nomads.”
+As the COVID-19 pandemic shifted working patterns, Portugal’s capital of [[Lisbon]] became the homeland of newly coined “[[Digital Nomad]]s.”

 Opponents of these inflows regard them as devastating to the cost of living of Portuguese residents, among the EU’s lowest-income workers.
 They also blame the knock-on effect of that higher income on spiraling house prices in the country, adding to unaffordability.